 Once the Jury selects the 40 semi-finalists, each of them will be requested to participate in the Peer-Review process.

 If you’re a semi-finalist you must review and evaluate 5 of your fellow semi-finalists videos based on the same criteria as above.
+You must provide feedback on 5 other applications by March 17th 11:00 AM (Casablanca Time), in order to fulfill this requirement.

 In parallel with the Peer-Review process, the online voting will be open on the website and will also contribute towards the final score of each video.
 There will be a 20-day period of open voting for these videos on the website.